 Most of our work is inherently specimen-based, and so we are often engaged in fieldwork to collect modern species and fossil material.
 Collection sites range from urban environments in the New York metro area to rainforests and strip mines.

-To better understand the genetic underpinnings of modern and fossil diversity, we turn to comparative genomics.
+To understand the genetic underpinnings of modern and fossil diversity, we turn to comparative genomics.
 By comparing molecular (DNA) data across multiple species, we hope to contribute to discoveries related to the complex relationship between genotype and phenotype.